Bone stress injuries in runners

 Bone stress injuries occur when the capacity of a bone is unable to deal with the amount of stress it is subjected to .
 In runners, stress is most commonly generated from running training loads, but any and all physical activity can contribute.
 If the amount of stress and load is not adequately managed, this can lead to painful fractures developing within the bone.
 With impact exercises such as running, the bones in our feet, legs, hips and spine undergo stress from compression (jarring from impact when landing), and tension (from muscles absorbing impact, stabilising the body, and creating propulsion).
 When a healthy bone undergoes sufficient stress that is still within a tolerable level, a process is triggered within the bone to make it stronger.
 This process involves the removal of part of the bone’s support structure that is then replaced with remodelled and stronger bone.

 Symptoms to watch for

-In early stage B.S.I.’s, symptoms are usually mild, and might only be felt at the start of physical activity, and/or after the athlete has cooled down.
-It is thought that at this stage of the injury there is usually only mild damage and a small amount swelling around the exterior lining of the bone may be evident on MRI.
-At this stage the bone’s capacity for loading and stress may be slightly reduced, so caution is needed with any higher risk activities (high intensity sessions e.g. hills or intervals, or very long runs).
+In early-stage BSI, symptoms are usually mild – perhaps felt as an ache or light bruising sensation, and might only be felt at the start of physical activity, and/or after the athlete has cooled down.
+It is thought that at this stage of the injury there is usually only mild damage and a small amount of swelling around the exterior lining of the bone may be evident on MRI.
+At this stage, the bone’s capacity for loading and stress may be slightly reduced, so caution is needed with any higher risk activities (high-intensity sessions e.g. hills or intervals, or very long runs).
 If the training load (or other physical activity) continues to stress the bone in its weakened state, swelling within the marrow of the bone begins to develop.
-At this stage the injury becomes more uncomfortable during running, but symptoms may still ‘warm up’ as the session continues.
+At this stage, the injury becomes more uncomfortable during running, but symptoms may still ‘warm up’ as the session continues.